nojhan/flicksave/README.md

 FlickSave -- automatic snapshot each time you hit save
 ======================================================

-FlickSave automagically perform an action each time you touch a watched file.
+FlickSave automagically perform an action each time you touch watched files.

 For instance, FlickSave can backup a timestamped snapshot of a file that you edit with any program, without getting in your way.